2022 Guide to Living with Chronic Arthritis Pain

 Consider nutritional supplements

 You may also want to consider dietary and nutritional supplements to manage your chronic pain.
 Make sure you’re getting enough Vitamin D, as it has been linked to increased risk of rheumatoid arthritis, as well as a host of other health difficulties.
 Omega-three fatty acids, available through fish and fish oil supplements, may be able to reduce swelling in your joints.
-Blueberries, raspberries, pomegranate and strawberry juices may all play a role in relieving arthritis symptoms because of their antioxidant properties.
+Blueberries, raspberries, pomegranate and strawberry juices may all play a role in relieving arthritis symptoms, due to their antioxidant properties.

 Ask your doctor about exercise and physical therapy